What is a trauma bond?

 If it was easy, abusive relationships wouldn’t exist and you would have been able to walk away a long time ago.

 If you would like help on this issue, know that you are not alone – or crazy.
-For a FREE 30 minute consultation email me at firstname.lastname@example.org
+At the Narcissistic Abuse Recovery Centre we offer support and guidance through this process.
+For a 30-minute consultation email us at firstname.lastname@example.org